Nasdaq to settle Facebook IPO lawsuit for $26.5 million

 But retail investors must use brokers to send orders to the exchange and were not able to apply for compensation.

-Thursday's settlement accounts for "a very favorable percentage" of the losses retail investors sustained, Cappucci said.
+Thursday's settlement accounts for "a very favourable percentage" of the losses retail investors sustained, Cappucci said.

 Still, the settlement should not have any effect on exchange immunity, Nasdaq Chief Executive Officer Robert Greifeld said in an interview.